Alyson (singer)

-Alyson is pop/dance singer-songwriter and producer from in Los Angeles.
+Alyson is an American pop dance singer-songwriter and producer from Los Angeles.

 Career

 Alyson's debut album Take a Good Look released on her own label, PM Media, was released on May 17, 2005.
 The album features the hits "Baby Come Back", "What're Your Gonna Do", "Nothin' More To Say", "Feel You", "Take A Gook Look" and "Forever", the fifth song from her debut album to hit the Top 10 on the Hot Dance Club Play and to become Hot Dance Airplay hits, and hit number one on the World Dance/Trance Singles Chart.
 It also gained Rhythmic, Top 40 and AC format radio airplay.

 Alyson's second album, Hey You, was released on March 18, 2008.
 The title track became the lead single.
-It became an immediate success on the charts.
-The album's other hit singles are "Here With Me", "Adios Barcelona", "Sticky Sticky" and "Shoobadoo", all hitting the Top 5 on the national Hot 100 Radio Chart (Top 40 & AC) in New Music Weekly Magazine.
+"Shoobadoo" reached number 2 on Hot 100 Singles Chart.
+Later, "Sticky Sticky" was number 1 on Top 40 and AC/Hot Charts.
+"Slip Away" reached 1 for 2 weeks on The Independent Music Network charts.